codelex-io/pro-docker/lesson_01/exercise_04_dockerfile/readme.md

 ### COPY

-The COPY instruction copies files from host system <src> folder to Docker image <dest> folder
+The COPY instruction copies files from host system <src> folder to Docker image <dest> folder.

     COPY [--chown=<user>:<group>] <src>... <dest>
     COPY . /app/src/

+In case of not providing --chown option, data will be copied with the current user ownership.
+To change ownership provide --chown option

+    COPY --chown root:application . /app/src/

-In example All files and folders from .(dot) folder, which is equal to the current directory would be copied to the /app/src folder on the Docker image
+In example All files and folders from .(dot) folder, which is equal to the current directory would be copied to the /app/src folder on the Docker image.
+When --chown option is provided files and folders will have root owner and application group permission.

 ### ADD